Leconte9/IdentityFraudFromEnronEmail/README.md

 Random Forest| 0.85600 | 0.39770 | 0.15550 | 0.85767 | 0.41636 | 0.16800
 Logistic Regression| 0.70740 | 0.09795 | 0.14550 | 0.69527 | 0.10016 | 0.16100

-Question 6: Give at least 2 evaluation metrics and your average performance for each of them.
-Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]
 ## Usage of Evaluation Metrics
 Recall: True Positive / (True Positive + False Negative).
 Out of all the items that are truly positive, how many were correctly classified as positive.
 Or simply, how many positive items were 'recalled' from the dataset.
 Precision: True Positive / (True Positive + False Positive).
 Out of all the items labeled as positive, how many truly belong to the positive class.